Household effects

 - You will be required to pay this amount online prior to the release of your shipment.

-- Visit the Paying Customs webpage for information on making a payment.
+- Visit Paying Customs for information on making a payment.

 - Once you have made payment, your shipping company will receive automatic notification from Customs that your personal effects can be released to you.